-Selling a property is a big decision to make and it’s important to know all the steps you need to take in order to reach a successful sale.
-The next few weeks will be filled with words and paperwork you probably haven’t seen before.
+Buying property or land is an exciting and significant decision to make, and the weeks ahead will be filled with words and paperwork you probably haven’t seen before.
 But don’t worry, we’re here to make it easier for you.

 Stage 2: Conveyancing starter pack